Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-What has to be done for minimizing waste and optimizing reuse and recycling – data gathering and measurement, visualization and modeling to get the value chain transparent, the waste management predictive and optimized sorted towards a highly automated waste management plan per building/city.
+To minimize waste and optimize reuse and recycling, data gathering, measurement, visualization, and modeling are essential for making the value chain transparent.
+This enables predictive and optimized waste management, sorted according to a highly automated waste management plan for each building/city.

-Responsible management of waste is an essential aspect of sustainable building.
-In this context, managing waste means eliminating waste where possible, minimizing waste where feasible, and efficient reusing materials towards new high value material.
-Solid waste management practices have identified the reduction, recycling, and reuse of wastes as essential for sustainable management of resources.
-Therefore, the Construction Waste Management Plan should increase transparence of used materials, recycling rate of materials and optimized ways for demolition to create highly valuable resource based on waste recycling.
+Responsible waste management is an essential aspect of sustainable building.
+In this context, managing waste means eliminating it where possible, minimizing it where feasible, and efficiently reusing materials to create new, high-value products.
+Solid waste management practices have identified the reduction, recycling, and reuse of waste as essential for sustainable management of resources.
+Therefore, the Construction Waste Management Plan should increase transparency regarding the use of materials, the recycling rate of materials, and optimize methods for demolition to create highly valuable resources based on waste recycling.

 What is the Waste Challenge?

-Due to increasing landfills, reduced accesses for new material resources (get supply chains reliable) and CO2-emission reduction the waste from construction, refurbishment and demolition has to improve the sorted recycling and reuse processes.
-Therefore, processes and products need to be transparent from begin (design) towards the end of buildings e.g., knowledge of materials and composites, recycling rate of product.
-New waste management processes are required to be visualized, modeled, and simulated for an optimized prediction and sorting of recycling and reuse of the materials.
+Due to the increasing number of landfills, reduced access to new material resources (to make supply chains reliable), and CO2 Emission reduction, the waste from construction, refurbishment, and demolition needs to improve the sorting, recycling, and reuse processes.
+Therefore, processes and products need to be transparent from the beginning (design) to the end of the building's lifecycle, e.g., knowledge of materials and composites, as well as the recycling rate of the product.
+New waste management processes must be visualized, modeled, and simulated to enable optimized prediction and sorting of materials for recycling and reuse.

-1. Which methods and processes already exists for waste management to increase recycling and reuse of materials?
+1. Which methods and processes already exist for waste management to increase recycling and reuse of materials?
 Challenges and pains?

 3. Which processes should be modeled and simulated to optimize the recycling and reuse rate of buildings (construction, refurbishment, and demolition)